chen70335/predicting_stock_movement/README.md

     differences in using no feature selection technique, recursive feature elimination, or SelectKBest.
 This function also calls fs_accuracy(df_list) which computes the accuracy for all 12 results (3 for each dataset * 4 total datasets)

-# Question 3 - EPS
--"question_3_eps" contains all the files needed to create the tests done surrounding the third research question

-    1. The dataset containing EPS surprise, stock name, and other info can created by running eps_data_collection.py.
-This creates csv files that will be used for later functions
-    2. Running model.py will print out the accuracies of the models using the csv files generated in the last step.
-    3. Running graph.py will produce a graph of the data from model.py
-    4. Running test